animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <code>gemfireCache</code>.
 As with the other Spring Data for GemFire namespace
 elements, if the cache bean name is not configured, the aforementioned naming convention will be used.
-Additionally, the transaction manager name is “gemfireTransactionManager” if not explicitly specified.</td>
+Additionally, the transaction manager name is "gemfireTransactionManager" if not explicitly specified.</td>
 </tr>
 </tbody>
 </table>